Capone1983/SplunkJmeterPlugin/README.md

 1. Create a new Test Plan
 2. Add a Thread Group
 3. Add a backend Listener
-4. Specify the host to connect to, port, splunk token runId	${__UUID()} <br />
+4. Specify the host to connect to, port, splunk token <br />
+runId	${__UUID()} <br />
 dateTimeAppendFormat	-yyyy-MM-DD <br />
 normalizedTime	2015-01-01 00:00:00.000-00:00 <br />